aleph2c/learning_xslt_with_python/README.md

 - Validating XML using XDS 1.1 and Schematron.
 - Testing XPath 3.1 expressions.
 - Connecting with key training resources (e.g., Michael Kay’s books).
+- Specifying and validating your XML using XSD1.1 schemas and schematron schemas.

 The project leverages modern Python libraries like ``lxml`` (for ``XSLT 1.0``) and ``saxonche`` (for ``XSLT +3.0``), which adds advanced features like